Fawkner railway station

-Fawkner railway station is located on the Upfield line in Victoria, Australia.
-It serves the northern Melbourne suburb of Hadfield, and it opened on 8 October 1889 as Fawkner.
-It closed on 13 July 1903, and reopened on 12 December 1906 as Fawkner Cemetery.
-It was renamed Fawkner in 1914.
+Fawkner railway station is a commuter railway station on the Upfield line, part of the Melbourne railway network.
+It serves the northern suburb of Hadfield in Melbourne, Victoria, Australia.
+Fawkner station is a ground-level unstaffed station, featuring two side platforms.
+It opened on 8 October 1889, with the current station provided in 1998.
+It initially closed on 13 July 1903, then reopened on 12 December 1906.

+Initially opened as Fawkner, the station was renamed two times.
+It was renamed to Fawkner Cemetery upon its reopening on 12 December 1906, then was given its current name of Fawkner in 1914.

 History

-Fawkner station originally opened on 8 October 1889, when the line from Coburg was extended to Somerton.
+Fawkner station originally opened on 8 October 1889, when the railway line from Coburg was extended to Somerton.
 Like the suburb itself, the station was named after John Pascoe Fawkner, one of the founders of Melbourne.

-It is located adjacent to the Fawkner Crematorium and Memorial Park, which opened in 1906, and from then until 1939, special mortuary trains ran.
-From October 1914, only seven trains ran to Fawkner daily, as well as the daily mortuary train to the cemetery.
+It is located adjacent to the Fawkner Crematorium and Memorial Park, which opened in 1906, and from then until 1939, special mortuary trains operated.
+From October 1914, only seven trains operated to Fawkner daily, as well as the daily mortuary train to the cemetery.
 A former mortuary van is located near the entrance to Platform 2.

 From 1920, Fawkner was the extent of suburban electrified services.
 From 1928 until 1959, an AEC railmotor was used to provide a connecting service north to Somerton.
 In that year, electrified services were extended to Upfield.

-Also in 1959, the line between Coburg and Fawkner was duplicated.
-However, the duplicated line converged at the Up end of the station, and until 1998, the station had one platform (present day Platform 2).
-The second track and Platform 1 were added as part of the duplication of the line between Fawkner and Gowrie.
+Also in 1959, flashing light signals were provided at the Cemetery Entrance level crossing, located nearby in the down direction of the station, and the line from Coburg was duplicated.
+However, the duplicated line converged at the up end of the station and, until 1998, the station had one platform (present day Platform 2).
+The second track and Platform 1 were added as part of the duplication of the line to Gowrie.
+Also in that year, boom barriers were provided at the Cemetery Entrance level crossing.